library(tidyverse)

 22 Scatterplots

 With the exception of those curmudgeons who love defense, everybody loves scoring.
 We enjoy blowout games (when our teams win) and bemoan low-scoring affairs.
+But does how you score matter?
+Does it make a difference if you rely on a single star to go one-on-one versus if you move the ball around?
 While scoring is a necessary condition for winning, it’s not the only one.
 Plenty of bad teams score a lot - they just happen to give up more runs or points or goals.

-So how do we tell if a team that wins 10-1 is better than a team that wins 2-1?
+So how do we tell if good passing makes a difference?
 How can we test the ingredients of success and determine what’s a significant factor and what’s a hot take?

 This is what we’re going to start to answer today.
 And we’ll do it with scatterplots and regressions.
 Scatterplots are very good at showing relationships between two numbers.

-To demonstrate this, we’ll look at college field hockey from the 2022 season, and we’ll see how scoring and wins are related.
+To demonstrate this, we’ll look at women’s college lacrosse from the 2025 season, and we’ll see how assists and wins are related.

-First, we need libraries and every college field hockey game from the last season.
+First, we need libraries and every college lacrosse game from the last season.
 What we’re interested in is less about a specific team and more about a general point: Are these numbers related and by how much?
 What can they tell you about your team in general?

 For this walkthrough: